LPBeaulieu/Book-Generator-PrintABook/README.md

 py -m printabook.py "title:The Adventures of Sherlock Holmes" "author:Arthur Conan Doyle" "number_of_pages:331" "inches_per_ream_500_pages:2"
 ```

 <b>Step 8</b>- The code will take a bit longer to run this time, as it is generating the PDF book cover file.
 You need to print this image on Legal (14" x 8 1/2") cover cardstock (65 lbs to 80 lbs recommended) and then cut off the excess paper.
 The book cover is framed with a white border, which must not be removed.
-This white border accomodates the non-printable area of most printers (about a quarter of an inch, or  6.4 mm).
+This white border accommodates the non-printable area of most printers (about a quarter of an inch, or  6.4 mm).
 You can adjust the width of the white border to the specifications of your printer by entering another parameter "cover_trim_width:" followed by the measurement in inches or "cover_trim_width_cm:" for centimeters (with 0 being no border, and you would then need to cut at the solid line, while leaving the line within the cover).
 The Figures 9 to 12 describe how to print the cover PDF file in <b>Foxit PDF Reader</b>.

 ![Cover Printing Instructions 1](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Printing%20Cover%201.png)<hr>
 <b>Figure 9.</b> Open the book cover PDF file in <b>Foxit PDF Reader</b> and select "Print" in the "File" menu.
 Click on the "Page Setting" button in the bottom left corner of the window.
 Then, select "Legal" from the "Page Size" drop-down menu.